HUMBLEF0OL/knowledge-vault/Interview/React/Core React.md

     }
     ```

-    You can define function component whose name starts with lowercase letter, but when it's imported it should have a capital letter.
-Here lowercase is fine:
+    ==You can define function component whose name starts with lowercase letter, but when it's imported it should have a capital letter.
+Here lowercase is fine:==

     ```jsx harmony
     function myComponent {